KenKundert/engfmt/README.rst

 Quantity Class
 --------------

-Though rarely used, the engfmt package defines the Quantity class, which is more flexible than the shortcut functions:
+Though rarely used directly, the Quantity class forms the foundation of the engfmt package.
+It is more flexible than the shortcut functions:

 .. code-block:: python